0xNullLight/Project-3/README.md

 - Use fetch or a library like axios to make requests to the Django API endpoints.

 State management:
-Use React's built-in state management or a library like Redux to manage:
+Use React's built-in state management to manage:
 - Selected quiz
 - Current question
 - User answers